Vicchang/RayarkTutorial/PresentationWeek2.md

   This is the power of coroutine.
 It helps to code exactly like what the state diagram and have a clear view about state transition.
 * ## What’s different between delegate and function pointer?
+  1. Delegate is a reference type while function pointer is a pointer type.
-  1. There is no signature on function pointer while delegate guaruntee to have signature.
+  2. There is no signature on function pointer while delegate guaruntee to have signature.
 Here is the example.
   ```C++
   typedef void (*Callback)(void*,int,int);